Welcome to Our Land Matching Portal

 2. Create a profile (by clicking on one of options in the drop-downs below)

-Note: 2019 is the pilot year for this portal.
-We will continue to add more resources to the drop-down below (such as KLT design and planting guidelines) and welcome feedback to improve this portal and expand this initiative.
+Note: We plan to add more resources to the drop-down below (such as KLT design and planting guidelines) and welcome feedback to improve this portal and expand this initiative.

-*We do ask for a suggestion donation of $20 to help us operate this program.
+*We ask for a suggested donation of $20 to help us operate this program.

 Terms of service: The Kingston Land Trust’s “Land Matching Portal” is designed and intended solely to provide and facilitate contact and communication between landholders and prospective land stewards.
 Any and all actions, arrangements, activities, projects, programs or relationships of any kind which may result or derive from such contacts or communications are and will be fully independent from the Kingston Land Trust and its “Land Matching Portal” and the Kingston Land Trust shall have no involvement, direct or otherwise, in, or any responsibility, legal or otherwise, for any of the same.